EarthDial: Turning Multi-sensory Earth Observations to Interactive Dialogues: EarthDial

 \textbf{Stage 3: RS Multispectral and SAR Finetuning:} In the third stage of model training, we extended the model’s capabilities to work with multispectral, high-resolution RGBI, and SAR images.
 This was achieved by introducing a data fusion module, as explained earlier, to handle imagery with more than three or fewer than three spectral bands.
 The goal was to enable the model to learn from multispectral and SAR data for various remote sensing tasks.

 We utilized the pretrained weights from the previous stage 2 and fine-tuned the MLP and LLM layers, while keeping the ViT parameters frozen from Stage 1.
 The same ViT+MLP+LLM architecture was employed, with the addition of the data fusion module (Sec.~\ref{sec:model_arch}) to integrate information from multiple spectral channels.
 This training stage allows the model to handle a broader range of tasks, including land cover classification, species detection, Methane plume detection, UHI and SAR-based ship detection.
+Training hyperparameter details are given in Table~\ref{tab:hyperparams}.